Upside of "the socials"

 Recently, I witnessed one example of the few, and I mean FEW, benefits of social media.

-I cleaned up online stuff recently.
-Got rid of a bunch of groups that no longer serve me.
+I cleaned up some online stuff recently.
+Part of it was to get rid of a bunch of Facebook groups that no longer serve me.

 As I was about to part with my "Aging Horsewomen" FB group (ouch, painful), I reflected on how important the group had been for decades.
-This was where I turned to regularly and found inspiration, information, validation, support, and encouragement.
+This was a group I turned to regularly and found inspiration, information, validation, support, and encouragement.

-January 16 was a year since Dusty left the earth.
-Missing his hugs and everything about his sweet soul left a big hole.
+I have been missing his hugs and everything about his sweet soul.
+His loss has left a big hole.

-Rarely did I see nasty, disparaging rhetoric- unheard of in a group that large.
+Rarely did I see nasty, disparaging rhetoric, which is unlikely in a group that large.
 And if you know horsewomen, that's practically a MIRACLE!
 (Funny, but 1000% true...)

-I have tremendous gratitude for the women in that "crazy horsewomen tribe" and for how welcoming and safe that platform was for me to turn to.
+I have tremendous gratitude for the women in that "crazy horsewomen tribe" and for how welcoming and safe the platform was for me to turn to.

 This is the upside of social media.
 Uplifting, positive, community-enhancing, heart-bridge-building across miles and screens.
-Those are its only redeeming qualities.
+Those are a few of the limited redeeming qualities found online these days.

 It's a different world for my generation.

-One that drove me to the beach, for sanity's sake.
+One that drives me to the beach, for sanity's sake.

-I'm grateful for my journey's pitfalls and peaks because it led me back to my faith.
-But I still need to keep returning to things that give hope and light, like gratitude, over and over again.
+I'm grateful for the pitfalls and peaks of my journey because they have led me back to my faith.
+But I need to keep returning to things that give hope and light, like gratitude, over and over again.

-RIP Dusty Do.
-A year of galloping through heaven....til we meet again.
+RIP Dusty-Do.
+A year of galloping through heaven...

 I know this isn't necessary, but I wanted to take a moment to post in this group and thank everyone as I'll be taking a long break indefinitely.
 And maybe offer comfort for anyone else in my position.